Sevith-NS/convertCartAssignment/README.md

 ### Frontend Setup

-This frontend is built with React (or Next.js) and connects to both backend services via environment variables.
+This frontend is built with  Next.js and connects to both the backend services via environment variables.

 1. Navigate to the frontend directory: